Navigating The Australian Maternity System 1995

 Customers?
 Righto.

-I had to get used to the Oz terminology, “jug’s”of IV fluids, and “grab us a Kylie?” (plastic lined sheet for soaking up bodily fluids) “bub” for baby and instant promotion to “sister” a title in the NHS for the nurse in charge.
+And me trying to work out Oz terminology, “jug’s”of IV fluids, and “grab us a Kylie?” (plastic lined sheet for soaking up bodily fluids) “bub” for baby and instant promotion to “sister” a title in the NHS for the nurse in charge.

-Morning breaks were outside in the sun, sitting under palm trees with jugs of iced water, cafetiere coffee, Sao’s, butter and vegemite (🤢) a lifetime away from the crammed messy NHS staff rooms with the vats of powdered Nescafe, and digestive biscuits.
+Morning breaks outside in the sun, under palm trees, jugs of iced water, coffee from a cafetière, Sao’s, butter, vegemite (🤢) a lifetime away from the crammed messy NHS staff rooms with their vats of powdered Nescafe and cheap-brand digestive biscuits.

-In this small place rules were relaxed, staff a bit quirky, one of them fostered baby possums often producing a bag from the nether regions of her bra, displaying teeny furry baby in situ, kid you not!! 😆 Had visions of one falling out on the bed along with a placenta! 😩
+In this small place rules were relaxed, staff a bit quirky, one midwife fostered baby possums, often producing a woolly bag from the nether regions of her bosom, teeny furry baby in situ.
+Kid you not!
+I’d visions of one falling out onto a placenta! 😩

-As per Scotland, babies were lined up in the ward nursery in rows, swaddled tightly, adorned in bulky cloth nappies held on with actual pins or three pronged plastic grabbers.
-No metal bowls of warm water and cotton balls for “top and tailing” these ‘bubs.”
+As per Scotland, babies were lined up in the ward nursery in rows, swaddled tightly, adorned in bulky cloth nappies held on with big metal pins or three pronged plastic grabbers.
+No metal bowls, warm water, cotton balls for “top and tailing” the bubs?
+Nope.

-Instead couldn’t get my head around what I was witnessing here?
-A midwife with babe dangled casually (but securely) in one arm holding it over a sink, tiny bottom under the running tap , washing meconium off with gloved hands.
+Couldn’t get my head around what I was seeing at first, midwife with babe held over a sink, tiny bottom under the running tap , washing meconium off with her gloved hands.

-Maybe okay for washing a puppy in Pet Barn, but a precious newborn?
-Eeek!
-Workplace health and safety concerns not at the forefront and more importantly, it saved money!
+Ok for a puppy in Pet Barn but a newborn baby?
+Workplace health and safety concerns not at the forefront but of course, this was a private facility, it saved money.

-(The insensible loss of time hunting for necessary supplies in private hospitals is INFURIATING)
+(Insensible losses of time hunting for necessary, locked away supplies in private hospitals is INFURIATING!)

-37-38wk elective caesarean babies plucked unceremoniously from their mothers after a cursory glance and a quick cuddle then trundled in a humidicrib back to the nursery to be bathed, swaddled and placed under an overhead heater.
-This casual separation beggars belief now.
+37-38wk elective caesarean babies plucked unceremoniously from their mothers side after a cursory glance and quick cuddle then trundled in a humidicrib back to the nursery to be bathed, swaddled and placed under an overhead heater.
+The casual separation beggars belief now.

-The older doctors with their white shorts and knee high socks looked like they’d come to fix the electrics never mind help women give birth.
+Older doctors with their white shorts and knee high socks looking like they’d come to fix the electrics never mind help women give birth.
 A world away from the white coated, bow-tie wearing docs in Edinburgh.

-And calling DOCTOR’S to “deliver” women with straightforward, risk-free pregnancies and spontaneous labour took some getting used to.
+And calling DOCTOR’S to “deliver” spontaneously labouring women with straightforward, risk-free pregnancies took some getting used to.

-Very different from the NHS system where uncomplicated labour and birth were the midwives domain, doctors called only when things went wrong.
+Very different from the NHS system, uncomplicated labour and birth were the midwives domain, doctors called only when things went wrong.

-Grabbing his own equipment, don’t THINK I saw him with syringe and needle in his mouth like vets in a cow paddock (did he??) but he gave off a relaxed, done this a million times before vibe.
-“All done sis!” and off he’d go on his cheery way back to bed, the woman pain free, me scratching my head, gobsmacked.
+Grabbing his own equipment, don’t THINK I saw him with syringe and needle in his mouth like vets in a cow paddock (did he??) gave off a relaxed, done this a million times before vibe.
+“All done sis!” off he’d go on his cheery way back to bed, woman pain free, me scratching my head, gobsmacked.

 Onto the negatives and a disclaimer before I begin this rant.

 Currently in 2022 i work in a large public hospital with dedicated, hard working obstetricians, there’s mutual respect and teamwork between us.
-Their job is hard, the hours brutal, ultimate responsibility is immense managing obstetric complications day in day out.
+Their job is hard, hours brutal, skill so necessary when things go wrong (what they train for, managing complications) ultimate responsibility immense, day in day out.

-Back in 1995, working in the birth-suite alongside ( some) of these old school private obstetricians as midwife was not enjoyable.
-All were male, most perfectly nice humans but the old-fashioned practices, the interference in normal labour wasn’t nice at all, shocking to me.
+Back in 1995, working in birth-suite alongside these old school private obstetricians as midwife was not enjoyable.
+All male, most perfectly nice humans but the old-fashioned practices, the interference in normal labour wasn’t nice at all, shocking to me.

 Why was I admitting women in the middle of the night, in established labour with no information other than a scribbled note on an A4 sheet of paper?